yohoos/nvim/README.md

 ### Completion Selections Keys

 TAB to go down a selection and Shift-TAB to go up a selection.
-Use Enter to selection completion suggestion and ESC to exit.
+Use Enter to selection completion suggestion and \<C-e\> to close completion menu or double click ESC.

+Use K to show definition for current selection.

+Use \<C-]\> to jump to definition.

 ### Fuzzy Finder